Program Overview (May 14-June 9, 2023)

 No previous Italian language study is required.

 The Modern Languages and Cultures' Mildred R. Burton Fund, as well as the Lisio Scholarship Award, help defray costs for Rochester undergraduates studying Italian abroad in the summer.
-All students are considered for aid through these funds unless they request otherwise on their application.
+All students are considered for aid through these funds by submitting their online application in the Education Abroad Portal.